one-commercial-partner/OCPScale/docs/Azure/StudyGroups/AZ-220/index.md

 ## Exam Updates

-### Skills Measured - Exam update on May 28, 2020
+### Skills Measured - Exam update on September 24, 2020
-* **Added** *Custom and industry-focused application templates* to "Provision and Manage Devices", subtopic "IoT Central"
+* **Added** *Monitor application health using metrics* to "Provision and Manage Devices", subtopic "Build a solution by using IoT Central"
-*	**Added** *Provision IoT Edge devices with DPS* to "Implement Edge", subtopic "Setup and Deploy an IoT Edge Device"
+*	**Added** *Implement Industrial IoT solutions with modules like Modbus and OPC* to "Implement Edge", subtopic "Configure an IoT Edge device"
-*	**Removed** *Set up device D2C message tracing by using Azure Distributed Tracing* from "Monitor, troubleshoot, and optimizeIoT solutions", subtopic "Perform end-to-end solution testing and diagnostics"
+*	**Added** *Use Azure Policy definitions for IoT Hub* to "Monitor, troubleshoot, and optimize IoT solutions", subtopic "Configure health monitoring"

 ### Skills Measured - Exam update on July 21, 2020
 This update adds the following four bullets to "Implement Edge", subtopic "Setup and deploy an IoT Edge Device":